+Since 1941, United Way of Northwest Georgia has been a powerful force for good and a critical part of the fabric of Whitfield and Murray counties.
+The needs in our community have changed over time, so we’ve adapted our support to stay ahead of emerging needs and help as many people as possible.
+What hasn’t changed?
+Our belief that every person deserves the opportunity to reach their full potential.
+That's why we work every day to advance the common good by investing in high-quality human service programs and by working with philanthropists, businesses, churches, local governments, and dedicated community volunteers to create lasting and measurable changes.
+United Way creates opportunities for all by focusing on the building blocks for a good life: Education, Basic Needs, and Health.
 United Way of Northwest Georgia is a local 501(c)(3) non-profit organization serving Northwest Georgia.
-We work every day to advance the common good by investing in high-quality human service programs and by working with philanthropists, businesses, churches, local governments, and dedicated community volunteers to create lasting and measurable changes.
-United Way creates opportunities for all by focusing on the building blocks for a good life: Education, Basic Needs, and Health.
-United Way of Northwest Georgia brings together people and resources to tackle complex issues and drive sustainable positive change to help our community thrive.

 Improving Lives.
 Inspiring Donors.
 Uniting Community.